Aceinna/docs_openrtk/tutorial/Leveler/SerialMessaging.rst

     :width: 5.1in
     :align: center

-    **Figure 2: Test of Serial Message Output**
+    **Test of Serial Message Output**

 .. note::

-    In the above figure the message preamble sometimes displays as "UU┌1".
+    In the above figure the message preamble sometimes displays as :math:`"UU \ulcorner 1"`.
 This is solely a TeraTerm glitch.
 Other serial terminal programs (such as CoolTerm) do not show such behavior.